Justin-Lund/FFmpeg-batch-conversion/README.md

-## ffmpeg batch conversion
+## FFmpeg Batch Conversion

-This is a quick and dirty script to convert batches of files using [ffmpeg](https://www.ffmpeg.org/)
+This is a quick and dirty script to convert batches of files using [FFmpeg](https://www.ffmpeg.org/)

 It will grab all files of a specified filetype in a folder, and convert them to your target filetype